-(1) IC1795 The FIsh Head Nebula
+(1) Sh2-101 The Tulip Nebula

 I have been fascinated with astronomy since childhood ever since I read Patrick Moore's "The Observer's Book of Astronomy" and became a devotee of BBC's "The Sky at Night".
 This website aims to display what can be achieved by an amateur astrophotographer in their backgarden - Totnes, Devon, UK, in my case - equiped with dedication, patience and perseverance, especially from my family!
 I also share a remote observatory in Spain with Steve Milne, equiped with our own equipment, setup by ourselves and jointly operated and controlled.

-© Barry Wilson 2017.
+© Barry Wilson 2019.

 All images on this website are not to be reproduced or used without permission.

 IC 2177 The Seagull Nebula